mezquiven/nanostep/Python/Table of Contents.md

 18. Is Not Equal To Operator
 19. And Operator
 20. Or Operator
+21. Assignment Operator
-21. Order of Precedence and Prioritizing Computations
+22. Order of Precedence and Prioritizing Computations
-22. Input Function
+23. Input Function
-23. Type Conversion
+24. Type Conversion
-24. If Else
+25. If Else
-25. Else If
+26. Else If
-26. Multiple If Statements and Multiple Else If Statements
+27. Multiple If Statements and Multiple Else If Statements
-27. Nested If Statements and One If Statement with Multiple Conditions
+28. Nested If Statements and One If Statement with Multiple Conditions
-28. While
+29. While
-29. For
+30. For
-30. Nested For Loops
+31. Nested For Loops
-31. Match
+32. Match
-32. Continue
+33. Continue
-33. Break
+34. Break
-34. Arrays
+35. Arrays
-35. Lists
+36. Lists
-36. Function without Arguments
+37. Function without Arguments
-37. Parameters and Arguments
+38. Parameters and Arguments
-38. Function with One Argument
+39. Function with One Argument
-39. Function with Multiple Arguments
+40. Function with Multiple Arguments